-Break-even pricing refers to the price that must be charged for a good or service in order for the company producing it to recover all of its costs directly associated with its production and to achieve a desired profit margin.
-Basically, it’s the point at which the total revenue from selling a product or service equals the total amount of variable costs to produce it.
+The break-even price refers to the price that must be charged for a good or service for the company producing it to recover all of its costs directly associated with its production and to achieve a desired profit margin.
+It’s the point at which the total revenue from selling a product or service equals the total amount of variable costs to produce it.

 A business can sell a product or service at any price above break-even and make a profit.
 If the price is below break-even, however, the company will lose money on each sale—and if it sells too cheaply for too long, it may go out of business.

 Table of Contents